The DHEA Cure for Obstructive Sleep Apnea

 George Eby Research Institute

-Sleep apnea is a health condition characterized by a reduction or a pause of breathing (airflow) during sleep, mainly in overweight, over age-40 adult males.
-Sleep apnea has long been treated using CPAP masks of one type or another.
+Obstructive sleep apnea is a health condition characterized by a reduction or a pause of breathing (airflow) during sleep, mainly in overweight, over age-40 adult males.
+It has long been treated using CPAP masks of one type or another.
 The masks are uncomfortable to most people and some people can not use them due to claustrophobia.

 WHOA!
 Could it be possible that sleep apnea is just a symptom of a DHEA deficiency?
 I wondered, and I bought a bottle of DHEA from a local health food store.
 I took 5 mg of DHEA in the morning, 5 mg at lunch, 5 mg in late afternoon and 5 mg in the evening.
 I used Apex Energetics liquid DHEA (K-18) product, and held the liquid (one dropper full) in my mouth for about ten minutes.